microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot-getemailactivitycounts.md

 Enables you to understand the trends of email activity (like how many were sent, read, and received) in your organization.

+> [!NOTE]
-> **Note:** For details about different report views and names, see [Office 365 Reports - Email Activity](https://support.office.com/client/Email-activity-1cbe2c00-ca65-4fb9-9663-1bbfa58ebe44).
+> For details about different report views and names, see [Office 365 Reports - Email Activity](https://support.office.com/client/Email-activity-1cbe2c00-ca65-4fb9-9663-1bbfa58ebe44).

 ## Permissions